top of page

 Tracy Fronimakis, General Board Member

 Tracy is from Salt Lake City, Utah and keeps our website beautiful and up to date.
-She loves the feeling she gets when looking at bonsai trees and loves the challenge of creating a beautiful tree from scratch.
-Sometimes this hobby was the only thing that kept her sane while operating a restaurant for 25 years!
+She loves the zen-like hobby of caring for bonsai trees and loves the challenge of creating a beautiful tree from scratch.
+After operating Fronimo's Greek Cafe for 25 years, she has jumped back into her previous passion of real estate.

 Goals and Objectives of the Society